Posted October 9, 2020

 1) FRESH AIR

-Basically we need more fresh air inside the house, especially since, for the moment it is not artic cold outdoors.
+Basically we need more fresh air inside the house.
 Yes there will be an energy penalty, but right now we are talking about surviving the pandemic.

 If you have a ventilation system, run it continuously 24/7 and in outside supply mode as much as possible.